Leaderboard

 2 points

-23. Oh good freaking grief, when I saw the thread title I thought it was just another salty boi making a troll suggestion.
+Oh good freaking grief, when I saw the thread title I thought it was just another salty boi making a troll suggestion.
 Imagine my surprise when the troll suggestion came from Alex of all people.
 Look bub.
 There's a lot of posts ITT that give answers, so I'm just going to say this: What kind of game are you trying to make?
 Do you want a game where multiple sides persist and compete, or do you actually want a game that nobody plays?
 Because right now, in order to appease yourself and the 'casual' players that you're apparently trying so hard to placate, you're giving them their most short-sighted and stupid wishes.
 Again.
 And they're screwing themselves over by it, again.
 Just because you have players that are desperately trying to influence game rules by spamming you with reports and salt doesn't make their 'ideas' any less game-endingly stupid.
 I'd love to be able to just constantly zero out opponents forever without them having any options at all, but I still have to warn you about how appallingly stupid that is.
 You had the same reaction when casuals were whining about not being able to beige their penny-ante raids, and now there's casuals deleting their nations left and right since they're unable to use fortification and now have whined themselves out of being able to survive.
 If you were trying to improve casual retention, you failed.
 We warned you, you didn't listen, and your actions ended up with completely predictable (and even tested!) results.
 You do this, and your game will end entirely.
 But hey, completely throwing away all pretense of balance or gameplay would at least cut down on your moderation workload and website hosting expenses, so it'd be for the best, yeah?
-Other great options for reducing moderation workload: Winning a war captures the losers' oldest city Losing a war results in the loser being banned from P&W for a month Losing a war results in all infrastructure, improvements, and land being reset to where it would be in a new city
+Other great options for reducing moderation workload: Winning a war captures the losers' oldest city Losing a war results in the loser being banned from P&W for a month Losing a war results in all infrastructure, improvements, and land being reset to where it would be in a new city2 points

-25. Hey great idea.
+Hey great idea.
 It's not enough that someone with 3 or 4x as much military can down-declare on you it's not enough that and alliance 4x your size can dogpile on you with their allies. let's also make it so that alliance fighting against 4:1 odds and triple the military also has less time to regroup.
-Do you sit up at night purposely thinking of ways to screw us?
+Do you sit up at night purposely thinking of ways to screw us?2 points

 1 point